10 Easy Ways To Keep Chicken Water From Freezing

 3. Use bigger-sized troughs and break the ice

-This is an easy way not having to replace the water or waterer multiple times a day.
+This is an easy way not to have to replace the water or waterer multiple times a day.
 But make sure to replace the water at least every two days or when it looks dirty.

 4. Don’t use plastic waterers that twist on